dotnet/docfx/Documentation/tutorial/docfx.exe_user_manual.md

     docfx build --fileMetadataFiles file1.json,file2.json
     ```

 One more thing need note is that, the metadata set in command line will merge with the metadata set in `docfx.json`.

++ If the same key for global metadata was set, the order to be overriden would be:
+    1. global metadata from docfx config file`
+    2. global metadata from global metadata files`
+    3. global metadata from command line`
+    4. metadata from YAML header in current file

-And If the same key for global metadata was set, the order to be overriden would be: `global metadata from docfx config file` < `global metadata from global metadata files` < `global metadata from command line`.
-If the same file pattern for file metadata was set, the order to be override would be: `file metadata from docfx config file` < `file metadata from file metadata files`.
++ If the same file pattern for file metadata was set, the order to be overriden would be:
+    1. file metadata from docfx config file
+    2. file metadata from file metadata files
+    3. metadata from YAML header in current file

+Given mulitple metadata files, the metadata in next file will override current metadata when the same key is set.
 In above example, the value set in `global2.json` will override the value set in `global1.json` if the same key exists.

 4. Supported File Mapping Format
 ---------------------------------------------